Guelph Transit provides bus service in the city

 fifteen bus routes operate seven days a week, except holidays, on a

-Quebec Streets in downtown Guelph.
-There
+Street in downtown Guelph.
+There are 69

-providing commuter service and train connections to Hamilton, Toronto and other
+rail and bus service, providing commuter service and train connections to

-communities in the GTA.
-These buses
+Hamilton, Toronto and other communities in the GTA.

 All photos are by the webmaster unless noted